 Article Translations: (Spanish)

-Your baby's check up will include:
+Your baby's checkup will include:

-Immunizations recommended may include:
+Vaccines recommended may include:

 Your baby also may get: